amcginlay/tips-2022-k8s-demo/README.md

 ## Step 6 - Load app into KinD

-Kubernetes uses image registries in reaction to specific images being missing from
+A Kubernetes node typically pulls images from registries in reaction to images being missing from its cache.
+With KinD we can circumvent the need for image registries by pre-loading the caches.

-Inspect the built image in Docker then load into KinD (no image registry required!)
+Inspect the built image in Docker then load into KinD.
 ```bash
 docker images demo:1.0.0
 kind load docker-image demo:1.0.0